IBM/BluePic/README.md

 1. Flip the toggle switch to On for Facebook and click the edit button.
 Here, enter your Facebook application ID and secret from your Facebook app's page (see [Create an application instance on Facebook](#1-create-an-application-instance-on-facebook) section for further details).
 <p align="center"><img src="Imgs/facebook-appid-setup.png"  alt="Drawing" height=250 border=0 /></p>

 1. On this page, you will also see a "Redirect URL for Facebook for Developers", copy it because we need it in a minute.
 On your Facebook Developer app page, navigate to the Facebook login product.
 That URL is `https://developers.facebook.com/apps/<facebookAppId>/fb-login/`.
 Here, paste that link into the "Valid OAuth redirect URIs" field and clieck Save changes.
-Back on Bluemix, you can also click the Save button.
+Back on IBM Cloud, you can also click the Save button.

 1. One more thing that needs to be done for App ID to work properly is that you need add the `tenantId` for App ID into the `bluemix.plist` for BluePic-iOS.
-We get the `tenantId ` by viewing our credentials for the App ID service in Bluemix, all your services should be under the "Connections" tab of your app on Bluemix.
+We get the `tenantId ` by viewing our credentials for the App ID service in IBM Cloud, all your services should be under the "Connections" tab of your app on IBM Cloud.
 Once there, click on the "View Credentials" or "Show Credentials" button for your App ID service and you should see the `tenantId ` pop up, among other values.
 Now, simply put that value into your `bluemix.plist` corresponding with the `appIdTenantId` key.

-1. Facebook authentication with Bluemix App ID is now completely set up!
+1. Facebook authentication with IBM Cloud App ID is now completely set up!

-### 3. Configure Bluemix Push service
+### 3. Configure IBM Cloud Push service
-To utilize push notification capabilities on Bluemix, you need to configure a notification provider.
+To utilize push notification capabilities on IBM Cloud, you need to configure a notification provider.
 For BluePic, you should configure credentials for the Apple Push Notification Service (APNS).
 As part of this configuration step, you will need to use the **bundle identifier** you chose in the [Create an application instance on Facebook](#1-create-an-application-instance-on-facebook) section.

-Luckily, Bluemix has [instructions](https://console.ng.bluemix.net/docs/services/mobilepush/t_push_provider_ios.html) to walk you through the process of configuring APNS with your Bluemix Push service.
-Please note that you'd need to upload a `.p12` certificate to Bluemix and enter the password for it, as described in the Bluemix instructions.
+Luckily, IBM Cloud has [instructions](https://console.ng.bluemix.net/docs/services/mobilepush/t_push_provider_ios.html) to walk you through the process of configuring APNS with your IBM Cloud Push service.
+Please note that you'd need to upload a `.p12` certificate to IBM Cloud and enter the password for it, as described in the IBM Cloud instructions.

 Additionally, the `appGuid ` for your Push service acts independently of the BluePic app so we will need to add that value to our `bluemix.plist`.
 Additionally, we need the `clientSecret` value for the push service.
-We get both, the `appGuid` and `clientSecret` by viewing our credentials for the Push service in Bluemix, all your services should be under the "Connections" of your app.
+We get both, the `appGuid` and `clientSecret` by viewing our credentials for the Push service in IBM Cloud, all your services should be under the "Connections" of your app.
 Once there, click on the "View Credentials" or "Show Credentials" button for your Push Notifications service and you should see the `appGuid` pop up, among other values.
 Now, simply put that value into your `bluemix.plist` corresponding with the `pushAppGUID` key.
 Next, you should see the `clientSecret` value which you can use to populate the `pushClientSecret` field in the `bluemix.plist`.
 This should ensure your device gets registered properly with the Push service.

 Lastly, remember that push notifications will only show up on a physical iOS device.
-To ensure your app can run on a device and receive push notifications, make sure you followed the [Bluemix instructions](https://console.ng.bluemix.net/docs/services/mobilepush/t_push_provider_ios.html) above.
+To ensure your app can run on a device and receive push notifications, make sure you followed the [IBM Cloud instructions](https://console.ng.bluemix.net/docs/services/mobilepush/t_push_provider_ios.html) above.
 At this point, open the `BluePic.xcworkspace` in Xcode and navigate to the `Capabilities` tab for the BluePic app target.
 Here, flip the switch for push notifications, like so:

 <p align="center"><img src="Imgs/enablePush.png"  alt="Drawing" height=145 border=0 /></p>

-Now, make sure your app is using the push enabled provisioning profile you created earlier in the Bluemix instructions.
+Now, make sure your app is using the push enabled provisioning profile you created earlier in the IBM Cloud instructions.
 Then at this point, you can run the app on your device and be able to receive push notifications.

 ### 4. Configure Cloud Functions
 BluePic leverages Cloud Functions actions written in Swift for accessing the Watson Visual Recognition and Weather APIs.
 For instructions on how to configure Cloud Functions, see the following [page](Docs/CloudFunctions.md).
 You will find there details on configuration and invocation of Cloud Functions commands.

-### 5. Redeploy BluePic app to Bluemix
+### 5. Redeploy BluePic app to IBM Cloud

-#### Using the Bluemix command line interface
+#### Using the IBM Cloud command line interface
-After configuring the optional features, you should redeploy the BluePic app to Bluemix.
-You can use the Bluemix CLI to do that, download it [here](http://clis.ng.bluemix.net/ui/home.html).
-Once you have logged in to Bluemix using the command line, you can execute `bx app push` from the root folder of this repo on your local file system.
-This will push the application code and configuration to Bluemix.
+After configuring the optional features, you should redeploy the BluePic app to IBM Cloud.
+You can use the IBM Cloud CLI to do that, download it [here](http://clis.ng.bluemix.net/ui/home.html).
+Once you have logged in to IBM Cloud using the command line, you can execute `bx app push` from the root folder of this repo on your local file system.
+This will push the application code and configuration to IBM Cloud.

 ## Running the iOS app
 If you don't have the iOS project already open, go to the `BluePic-iOS` directory and open the BluePic workspace using `open BluePic.xcworkspace`.